-SAFETY RESTRAINTS

-Safety restraints precautions
+SAFETY RESTRAINTS Safety restraints precautions

-Always drive and ride with your seatback upright and the lap belt snug and low across the hips.
+WARNING: Always drive and ride with your seatback upright and the lap belt snug and low across the hips.

-To reduce the risk of injury, make sure children sit in the back seat where they can be properly restrained.
+WARNING: To reduce the risk of injury, make sure children sit in a rear seating position where they can be properly restrained.